 Body/Mind - The body is as much the mind as the mind is the body.
 Between them they convert pressure into touch, molecules into smells, wavelengths into sight, vibrations into sound and chemical reactions into taste.
 It could be claimed that a sixth sense is awareness.
 Positive Meditation treats all this as one, even when everything around you says they are separate.
 It is through connectivity you will grow to know yourself and adopt a wholesome attitude.

 Application of Meditation - The selection of your most suitable meditation could make the difference between a poor or good experience.
 The field of meditation has in recent times experienced rapid growth fed by the need to address different issues.
 Although we offer mindfulness, other forms of meditation exist for your investigation.
 There is no right or wrong way of meditating, it comes down to individual preferences.

 Mental freedom starts here...

 I offer a bespoke one-to-one Mindfulness course online for people who are either new to the concepts of mindfulness or would like to deepen their understanding.
-As a fully qualified and CMA accredited Mindfulness and Meditation teacher, it is with passion that I share my knowledge and experience with you to help you to live a happier, healthier and more positive life, free from negative thought patterns, fear, self-judgment, worry, shame, anxiety and stress.
+As a fully qualified and CMA accredited Mindfulness and Meditation teacher, who trained on this wonderful Meditation and Mindfulness Teacher Training course via The School Of Positive Transformation, it is with passion that I share my knowledge and experience with you to help you to live a happier, healthier and more positive life, free from negative thought patterns, fear, self-judgment, worry, shame, anxiety and stress.